-As part of its duties under the Americans with Disabilities Amendments Act of 2008 (“ADAAA”) and the Rehabilitation Act of 1973, Iowa State University Extension and Outreach will provide reasonable accommodations to its “policies, practices, or procedures” when the accommodations are necessary to provide equal access to programming to participants with a qualifying disability.
-It will also provide auxiliary aids and services when they are necessary to provide equal access.
+As part of its mission to serve all Iowans, Iowa State University Extension and Outreach ("ISU Extension and Outreach") will provide reasonable accommodations to its “policies, practices, or procedures” when the accommodations are necessary to provide equal access to programming to participants with a qualifying disability.
+It will also provide auxiliary aids and services when they are necessary to provide equal access to participation.

 The process has the following five stages: (1) completion of the Reasonable Accommodation Request and Healthcare Provider Disability Documentation forms, (2) participants and parents are sent an agenda for the eligibility team meeting, (3) the eligibility meeting is conducted, (4) a determination letter is sent to participants, and (5) possible reassessment for future events.

 To begin the process, participants or their guardians should fill out the Reasonable Accommodation Request and Healthcare Provider Disability Documentation forms.
 Alternatively, participants or their guardians can fill out the Accommodation Request Webform to make their initial request and a Healthcare Provider Disability Documentation form will be mailed to them.